Fleckism/SecurityPlus/SecurityPlus/11C Secure Remote Access Protocols.md

 OpenVPN is an open source example of a TLS VPN ([openvpn.net](https://openvpn.net/)).
 OpenVPN can work in [[TAP]] (bridged) mode to tunnel layer 2 frames or in [[TUN]] (routed) mode to forward IP packets.
 Another option is Microsoft's Secure Socket Tunneling Protocol ([[SSTP]]), which works by tunneling Point-to-Point Protocol (PPP) layer 2 frames over a TLS session ([docs.microsoft.com/en-us/openspecs/windows_protocols/ms-sstp/70adc1df-c4fe-4b02-8872-f1d8b9ad806a](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-sstp/70adc1df-c4fe-4b02-8872-f1d8b9ad806a)).
 The Point-to-Point Protocol (PPP) is a widely used remote dial-in protocol.
 It provides encapsulation for IP traffic plus IP address assignment and authentication via the widely supported Challenge Handshake Authentication Protocol (CHAP).
 # NTERNET PROTOCOL SECURITY

 Transport Layer Security is applied at the application level, either by using a separate secure port or by using commands in the application protocol to negotiate a secure connection.
-Internet Protocol Security ([[IPSec]]) operates at the network layer (layer 3) of the OSI model, so it can be implemented without having to configure specific application support.
-IPSec can provide both confidentiality (by encrypting data packets) and integrity/anti-replay (by signing each packet).
+Internet Protocol Security ([[IPSec]]) operates at the **network layer (layer 3)** of the [[OSI]] model, so it can be implemented without having to configure specific application support.
+IPSec can provide both **confidentiality (by encrypting data packets)** and[[ [[integrity]]/anti-replay]] (by signing each packet).
 The main drawback is that it adds overhead to data communications.
 IPSec can be used to secure communications on local networks and as a remote access protocol.

 When IPv6 was being drafted, IPSec was considered a mandatory component as it was felt that all traffic over the new protocol should be secure.
-In recent years, RFCs have been revised so that now, IPSec is recommended for IPv6 but no longer mandatory ([tools.ietf.org/html/rfc6434#page-17](https://tools.ietf.org/html/rfc6434#page-17)).
+In recent years, [[RFC]]s have been revised so that now, IPSec is recommended for IPv6 but no longer mandatory ([tools.ietf.org/html/rfc6434#page-17](https://tools.ietf.org/html/rfc6434#page-17)).

 Each host that uses IPSec must be assigned a policy.
 An IPSec policy sets the authentication mechanism and also the protocols and mode for the connection.
 Hosts must be able to match at least one matching security method for a connection to be established.
-There are two core protocols in IPSec, which can be applied singly or together, depending on the policy.
+There are two core protocols in [[IPSec]], which can be applied singly or together, depending on the policy.

 ### Authentication Header (AH)

-The Authentication Header (AH) protocol performs a cryptographic hash on the whole packet, including the IP header, plus a shared secret key (known only to the communicating hosts), and adds this HMAC in its header as an Integrity Check Value (ICV).
+The Authentication Header ([[AH]]) protocol performs a cryptographic hash on the whole packet, including the IP header, plus a shared secret key (known only to the communicating hosts), and adds this [[HMAC]] in its header as an **Integrity** Check Value ([[ICV]]).
 The recipient performs the same function on the packet and key and should derive the same value to confirm that the packet has not been modified.
-The payload is not encrypted so this protocol does not provide confidentiality.
-Also, the inclusion of IP header fields in the ICV means that the check will fail across NAT gateways, where the IP address is rewritten.
+The payload is **not encrypted** so this protocol does not provide confidentiality.
+Also, the inclusion of IP header fields in the ICV means that the check will fail across [[NAT]] [[gateways]], where the IP address is rewritten.
 Consequently, AH is not often used.

 ![There are 4 blocks in a row: IP Header, AH (which contains a small block named ICV), TCP/UDP, and Payload.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/81-1599771806095.png)